KevinMarquette/kevinmarquette.github.io/_posts/2018-07-09-Powershell-NameIt-generate-random-data.md

     PS:> Invoke-Generate
     lhcqalmf

 The real magic happens when we start to provide template strings with patterns in them.
 Quite often, we have a pattern in mind and NameIT lets us build on that.
-Here we use '?' for random characters and '#' for random numbers.
+Here we use '?' for random letters and '#' for random numbers.

     PS:> Invoke-Generate "cafe###-???"
     cafe176-yhj